|

 After the CTA took over operation of the "L", several changes took place at Howard Yard.
 The curved storage track at the northwest corner of the yard was extended beneath the Evanston Line tracks and around back to the Howard station.
 The Howard loop track, completed and opened for operation on February 10, 1950, allowed North-South Route trains to turn around without changing ends by simply traveling through the yard on the loop track and back to the station (an act sometimes referred to as "going around the horn" by jargon-speaking motormen).
 This not only saved time but also evened out wheel-wear on the cars.
 On October 15, 1954, automatic block signals were put in service on the loop track to improve safety.

-The new Howard Yard and Shops serve the Red Line (Howard-Dan Ryan), Purple Line (Evanston), and Yellow Line (Skokie Swift).
+Today, the Howard Yard and Shop serve the Red Line (Howard-Dan Ryan), Purple Line (Evanston), and Yellow Line (Skokie Swift).

 ![]() Reconstruction of the Howard Yard continues in this view looking north on November 21, 1991.
 The new approaches to the Evanston and Skokie Swift Lines are well underway here and much of the new yard trackage has been laid.
 But it would still be another two years before the project would be completed.
 A variety of equipment is visible here: in addition to the numerous work cars, 6000-, 2000- and 2600-series cars are all in evidence.
 (Photo by Art Peterson) |